javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

 See the full list of JaVers’ [query filters](https://javers.org/documentation/jql-examples/#query-filters).

+### Other types of queries

 ### Reconstructing a full object graph

-The last task for both tools is the hardest part of the competition.
+The last task is the hardest part of the competition.
 We want to reconstruct the full object graph for a given point in time.
 That means time-aware joins which are hard to implement.

 In this use case, we load the historical version of one Employee and we check if related Employees are joined in proper versions.
+Challenge!